MarioMingarro/SppTrend/README.md

 ### Applications and Limitations
 `SppTrend` offers a valuable methodology for researchers investigating how environmental change impacts biodiversity by analyzing trends in species occurrence data.
 However, it's crucial to interpret results cautiously, as species occurrence data can be subject to various biases (e.g., sampling effort, observer expertise).
-While the overall trend provides a useful community-level reference, remember that it represents an average across all species and might mask diverse individual species responses to environmental drivers like warming.
+While the overall trend provides a useful community-level reference, remember that it represents an average across all species and might mask how diverse species respond differently to drivers such as warming.
 Therefore, focusing on individual species trends and their classification into ecological strategies provides a more nuanced understanding of biodiversity responses.

 For more detailed information and examples, please refer to the package documentation within R: